LzhJack/Jack-Fonse-Stan/docs/animation.md

 5. To preview your animation, click on the play button on the button of the **Timeline** window.

-6. If you find that your animation is playing backgrounds.
+6. If you find that your animation is playing backwards.
 You can click on the menu button located in the top right corner of the **Timeline** window, and select _Reverse Frames_.
 \
 ![reverse](https://lzhjack.github.io/Jack-Fonse-Stan/assets/images/reverseframes.png)